sergey-shandar/public/notes/dweb/foundation.md

 The main principle of the truly decentralized network is proofs instead of protocols.

-A proof has two parts: a statement we would like to prove and the algorithm (a purely mathematical function) that accepts data and returns `true`, if the data confirms the statement, or `false` otherwise.
+A proof has two parts: a statement to prove and the algorithm (a purely mathematical function) that accepts data and returns `true`, if the data confirms the statement, or `false` otherwise.

-This allows for working offline or in isolated networks.

 ## Structure